LeetLLM

 The Problem with Static Batching

 With static batching, all requests in a batch must wait for the longest request to complete before the next batch can start.
 This synchronous execution model forces the engine to maintain the batch shape until each sequence is fully generated.
-The result is large idle capacity and, in pipelined deployments, pipeline bubbles:
+That leaves large idle capacity and, in pipelined deployments, pipeline bubbles:

 RequestTokensStatus